 Please note that this route into Medicine is available only to applicants from the UK and EU.
 Overseas graduates may apply for affiliated entry to the Standard Course; graduates from within the UK and EU may apply to both courses.

 IMPORTANT In order to be eligible applicants must complete a separate Cambridge application form for the A101 course, in addition to making an application at UCAS.
 The 2018 entry Cambridge application form is available to download in Word or pdf format from the Cambridge website here.

 Applicants must have A Level Chemistry (normally passed at grade A or above within seven years of entry) and one of Biology/Human Biology, Physics, Mathematics (at A or AS level).
 In addition candidates must have basic numeracy and literacy skills as demonstrated by GCSE Mathematics and GCSE English Language, both at grade C or above, or their widely recognised equivalent

 Most successful applicants have at least three A Levels at grade A or A* in any subject, in addition to meeting the requirements in science/maths.
-Applicants also need a good BA Honours Degree, in any discipline, with a 2.i or above.
+Applicants also need a UK Honours Degree, or equivalent, in any discipline, with a 2.i or above.

 Applicants holding qualifications they believe to be equivalent other than the International Baccalaureate and Scottish Highers will need to demonstrate, convincingly, that those qualifications involve a comparable level of scientific and mathematical understanding, and are advised to contact us for guidance.